eclipse-ee4j/cargotracker/VS_Code/readme.md

 ![Adding_Server](<images/adding_payara_server_1.PNG>)

-* Before doing the next step,please make sure that you have properly set up JAVA_HOME on your PC.
 2. choose local domain -> browse the Payara server,then select the directory where you installed the Payara 5.

 ![Local_Domain](<images/Adding_payara_server_2.png>)